-you have decide to start your own business?
-You choose this direction because of following reasons.
+you have decided to start your own business?
+You choose this direction because of the following reasons.

 You want to be your own boss?